Phlorotannin: Algicidal effect

 Studies demonstrated that phlorotannins can act as an algicide against some dinoflagellates species.

 Therapeutic properties

-It has demonstrated that phlorotannins can have anti-diabetic, anti-cancer, anti-oxidation, antibacterial, radioprotective and anti-HIV properties.
+It has been demonstrated that phlorotannins can have anti-diabetic, anti-cancer, anti-oxidation, antibacterial, radioprotective and anti-HIV properties.
 However, in vivo studies on the effects of these compounds are lacking, most of the research having so far been done in vitro.
 Regarding anti-allergic property, there is in vivo study on the effect of these compounds.